Indoor Fluid Antenna Systems Enabled by Layout-Specific Modeling and Group Relative Policy Optimization: Introduction

 To mitigate this issue, fluid antenna system (FAS), a revolutionary advancement in antenna technology and wireless communications, was recently proposed in \cite{CL-FAS-1,FAS,FAS-Tutorial,Lu-2025}.
 It can be any software-controlled structures that can dynamically alter their physical configuration to optimize the radiating response according to the environments, which can be realized using a variety of reconfigurable antenna technologies such as \cite{shen2024design,Shamim-2025,zhang2024pixel,Liu-2025arxiv}.
 A key application of FAS is to circumvent deep fade or co-channel interference by changing the antenna position \cite{FAS-MAC}.
-However, the current research on FAS primarily focuses on outdoor or unspecified scenarios \cite{Wong,FAS-ISAC,Mohamed-Slim,Nakagami}, in which channel modelling is statistical rather than site-specific.
-Such FAS statistical channel models include Rayleigh model \cite{Wong}, field response model \cite{FAS-ISAC}, Jake's model \cite{Mohamed-Slim}, and Nakagami model \cite{Nakagami}.
+Traditional channel models are typically assumed fixed antenna positions, whereas FAS channel models (e.g., \cite{Wong, Mohamed-Slim, Nakagami, FAS-ISAC}) must account for the impact of dynamically changing antenna positions on channel response, thus exhibiting position dependency.
+However, the current research on FAS primarily focuses on nonspecific scenarios or outdoors.
+Such FAS channel models include Rayleigh model \cite{Wong}, Jake's model \cite{Mohamed-Slim}, Nakagami model \cite{Nakagami}, and field response model \cite{FAS-ISAC}.
 But it was reported by Ericsson that $70\%\sim80\%$ of mobile data traffic is generated indoors \cite{ericsson2023indoor}.
 Unlike outdoor scenarios, indoor wireless is closely related to the environment, as its signal is easily blocked, reflected, and scattered by walls and other indoor objects \cite{BWP}.
 Therefore, the fundamental challenges of FAS are on how to accurately model the indoor environment-aware channel and then configure FAS accordingly, which nevertheless remains unsolved.

 Research on indoor wireless communications has been a thriving research area.
 For example, in \cite{Martin}, under statistical channel models, the authors illustrated that indoor wireless communication performance is significantly affected by wall blockages and derived analytical expressions for the average attenuation and for the signal-interference-ratio (SIR) performance.
 The authors of \cite{BWP-1} proposed closed-form expressions to evaluate building wireless performance through two figures of merit, namely interference and power gains, analyzing how room dimensions impact wireless performance at different frequencies to provide guidance for wireless-friendly building design.
 Aside from statistical channel modeling, a site-specific and accurate channel modeling approach, namely ray-tracing (RT), has been widely investigated for indoor wireless communications \cite{Fuschini, Yixin-1, Yixin-2, Chong, NYURay, hoydis2022sionna}.